 - the contraception you used didn’t work and you’re worried that you’re pregnant

-- you want to help a friend who thinks she might be pregnant.
+- you want to help a friend who thinks they might be pregnant.

 Physical signs of pregnancy